8uddishh/SqlFluent/README.md

                 });
 ```

-## Execute Reader using stored procedure, Note that the connection string can be passed as constructor parameter or by
+## Execute Reader using stored procedure
-calling ConnectionString method.
+Note that the connection string can be passed as constructor parameter or by calling ConnectionString method.

 ``` c#
 var connectionstring = ConfigurationManager.AppSettings["connectionstring"];